kaust-rccl/ksl-docs/docs/source/soft_env/ibex/datascience.rst

 If the package is not available in the machine_learning module, then you should do the following.

-- First, install Miniconda in your user directory by following instruction on `GitHub <https://github.com/kaust-rccl/ibex-miniconda-install>`_ (if they haven’t already done so).
+- First, install Miniconda in your user directory by following instruction on `GitHub <https://github.com/kaust-rccl/ibex-miniconda-install>`_ (if they haven't already done so).

 - Once you have Miniconda installed in your user directory, check if the package is available on the conda-forge Conda channel.